Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 \begin{theorem} The evaluation of a generic 2-category diagram is invariant under a piecewise-linear isotopy that starts at the identity mapping and is a one-parameter family of isomorphisms of 2-category diagrams. \end{theorem}

-\begin{proof} The important point in the statement of the theorem is that at every stage in the isotopy the diagram is progressive.
+\begin{proof} This proof is essentially the one given in \cite[Theorem 1.2]{JS}, where there is more detail.
+The important point in the statement of the theorem is that at every stage in the isotopy the diagram is progressive.
 Therefore the category diagram obtained by projection with $p_1$ changes only by an isotopy of $[0,1]$ if the order of the $y$-coordinates of the vertices does not change.
 In this case it follows that the evaluation is invariant under the isotopy.

 If the isotopy does change the order of the $y$-coordinates of the vertices, then the isotopy can be perturbed slightly so that they change one at a time.
 This can be done by composing the isotopy with suitable isotopies of square neighbourhoods of each vertex.
 The invariance of the evaluation under an isotopy that changes the order of two neighbouring vertices then follows from the interchange law (see Figure \ref{exchange}).\end{proof}